 The Daily Scrum is also about accountability.
 Did everyone do what they said they were going to do?
-If not, why not and what do we need to do as a team to get back on track?
-Daily Scrums keep the team accountable to one another and go along way toward eliminating unwanted surprises during the Sprint.
+If not, why not, and what do we need to do as a team to get back on track?
+Daily Scrums keep the team accountable to one another and go a long way toward eliminating unwanted surprises during the Sprint.

 More About #Productivity